 Borrowing e-books works just like the regular kind.
-You can search on-line by title, author, genre or topic, and if it’s available then download it or read it through your browser.
+You can search online by title, author, genre, or topic, and if it’s available then download it or read it through your browser.
 If it’s out on loan already, you can add your name to the waiting list and when it becomes available you receive an e-mail advising it’s ready to download, then, bingo, five seconds later it’s on your reading device.
 And I don’t even have to leave the comfort of my LaZGirl.
+Love my iPad mini.
 What could be better!

 Whatever medium I have in my hand, whether digital or hard-copy, I’m never happier than when I’m engrossed in a good book, traveling in my mind to different countries, different centuries and experiencing a variety of adventures through the eyes of fascinating characters.
 And, I suspect the chief book-picker at the library reads the weekly Globe and Mail book and New York Times reviews because whenever I see something reviewed that I want to read, within days it’s available on-line through my local library.
 If you’re not already a member of your local library and you love to read, get your fanny moving and sign up for a library card.
 It’s free and will be the best investment you’ll never make.